 6. Out-of-Court Settlement

 Depending on whether a divorce is contested or uncontested, the next step is for the spouses to have negotiations and an out-of-court settlement.
 While it is hard for divorcing couples to agree on everything, most Arizona divorces end in settlement.
 A settlement involves having an agreement favorable to all the divorce parties, including any children the couple might have.
 The agreed terms of the settlement subsequently form part of the Divorce Decree.
 These are the times when a divorce attorney Flagstaff is useful and can potentially avoid continuous problems in creating a settlement that otherwise might not be achieved.

 7. Trial and Final Judgment

 Where a couple cannot agree in out-of-court negotiations, the divorce case goes to trial.
 Consequently, they have no control of the case outcome and must comply with the court’s decision.
 After an out-of-court settlement or a trial, there will be a final judgment where a judge issues a divorce decree.
-However, the judge will only sign an Order of Dissolution or issue a divorce decree if the divorce terms are acceptable and fair to all the parties involved.
+However, the judge will only sign an Order of Dissolution or issue a Divorce Decree if the divorce terms are acceptable and fair to all the parties involved.
 A divorce attorney Flagstaff will be fully responsible for providing all disclosure of documents to the Court and Opposing Party or Opposing Counsel in the necessary timeframes and subpoena all necessary witnesses and experts.
 In addition, the divorce attorney Flagstaff AZ will be the voice for you, present evidence, and provide all questions to experts and witnesses in the courtroom.

 8. Post-Divorce Issues